awsdocs/amazon-sagemaker-developer-guide/doc_source/using-identity-based-policies.md

 ## Control Access to Amazon SageMaker Resources by Using Tags<a name="access-tag-policy"></a>

 Control access to groups of Amazon SageMaker resources by attaching tags to the resources and specifying `ResourceTag` conditions in IAM policies\.

+**Note**
+Tag\-based policies do not work to restrict the following API calls:
+ListAlgorithms
+ListCodeRepositories
+ListCompilationJobs
+ListEndpointConfigs
+ListEndpoints
+ListHyperparameterTuningJobs
+ListLabelingJobs
+ListLabelingJobsForWorkteam
+ListModelPackages
+ListModels
+ListNotebookInstanceLifecycleConfigs
+ListNotebookInstances
+ListSubscribedWorkteams
+ListTags
+ListTrainingJobs
+ListTrainingJobsForHyperParameterTuningJob
+ListTransformJobs
+ListWorkteams
+Search

 For example, suppose you've defined two different IAM groups, named `DevTeam1` and `DevTeam2`, in your AWS account\.
 Suppose also that you've created 10 notebook instances, 5 of which are used for one project, and 5 of which are used for a second project\.
 You want to allow members of `DevTeam1` to make API calls on notebook instances used for the first project, and members of `DevTeam2` to make API calls on notebook instances used for the second project\.

 You can control access to API calls by completing the following steps:

 1. Add a tag with the key `Project` and value `A` to the notebook instances used for the first project\.
 For information about adding tags to Amazon SageMaker resources, see [AddTags](API_AddTags.md)\.